 G.L.: Very solid and easy to use.
-The simulation environment and the ROS interface contributes to facilitate its use and interface with students and other hardware peripherals.
+The simulation environment and the ROS interface contribute to facilitate its use and interface with students and other hardware peripherals.

 K.: Who would you recommend this product for?

-G.L.: I would recommend it to all the academic institutions.
-No doubt this is the probably the best educational and research manipulation product on the market at this stage.
+G.L.: I would recommend it to all academic institutions.
+No doubt this is probably the best educational and research manipulation product on the market at this stage.

 K.: Until the next competition, what have you planned for the Gen3 robotic arm?

-We will also use it back in the laboratory, and eventually in one of my class.
+We will also use it back in the laboratory, and eventually in one of my classes.